Erik Duffy • Contact • Home Page

 The most challenging part of a math class can be staying caught up when absent.
 The following guidelines and opportunities aim to help with this.

-Participation Assignments: You do not need to worry about making up participation assignments if you have an occasional absence.
+Participation Assignments: You do not need to submit missing participation assignments unless you have multiple absences within a single chapter.

 Tests: If you miss a test, it will be given to you the day you return.
 Many students end up self-sabotaging by trying to put off tests indefinitely; this is not permitted in this class.